adamwan-nexplore/guidebook-nxp-hk/how-we-hire/mobile-assignment.md

 - Please share your Git repository link to us
 - Avoid words `nexplore` and `challenge`
-- Do not copy-paste any parts of this README so that your work will not be searchable by other candidates
+- Do not copy-paste any parts of this README

 ---
 ## Others